ryanhs/simulated-annealing/readme.md

-# Simulated Annaeling
+# Simulated Annealing

-## what is Simulated Annaeling
+## what is Simulated Annealing

 Simulated annealing is a probabilictic method proposed in Kirkpatrick, Gelett and Vecchi (1983) and Cerni (1985) for finding the global minimum of a cost